Makers, curators and craft enthusiasts joined us for the international Craft Scotland Conference - New Ways of Seeing.

-The theme for this year's conference is New Ways of Seeing.
-Guest curated by Rose Watban, formerly the Senior Curator of Modern and Contemporary Design at National Museums Scotland, her programme will shine a light on makers and their innovative practices.
+The theme for the conference was New Ways of Seeing.
+Guest curated by Rose Watban, formerly the Senior Curator of Modern and Contemporary Design at National Museums Scotland, her programme shone a light on makers and their innovative practices.

-To celebrate the Year of Young People 2018 and inspire the next generation of makers, Craft Scotland is delighted to offer bursary tickets to representatives from The Young Women's Movement and the National Youth Arts Advisory Group.
+To celebrate the Year of Young People 2018 and inspire the next generation of makers, Craft Scotland was delighted to offer bursary tickets to representatives from The Young Women's Movement and the National Youth Arts Advisory Group.

 Visit our Journal to read craft curator, consultant and writer Tina Rose's review of the Craft Scotland Conference 2018 - New Ways of Seeing.